qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-types.md

 Users need to add a third dataset column to the pivot shelf in order to complete the creation of the chart.
 The pivot column will work as a second category on the horizontal axis.

 ### Properties
-Charts have a set of properties that allows a user to customize the aspect of the chart, modifying its look, format, and behavior along with some other options The properties panel located on the right side of the window shows different sections for chart settings.
+All charts have a set of properties that allows users to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
+The properties panel located on the right side of the window shows different sections for chart settings.

 In this section, you will find a guide through the settings specific for the Heatmap chart.